mmomtchev/everything-json/README.md

 `.proxify()` allows to create JavaScript `Proxy` that will create the illusion of working with a real object, intercepting requests to retrieve a property and calling `.expand()` behind the scenes.
 While practical for accessing a few values, this is also substantially slower.

+`.path(rfc6901: string)` can retrieve directly a deeply nested JSON element specified by a RFC6901 JSON pointer.
+This is much faster than recursing down with .get()/.expand() but it will still have an `O(n)` complexity relative to the arrays and objects sizes since `simdjson` stores arrays and objects as lists.

 If you have a choice, always read the data as a `Buffer` instead of `string` using the `utf-8` argument of `readFile`.
 It is 3 times faster and it also avoids a second UTF8 decoding pass when parsing the JSON data. `everything-json` supports reading from a `Buffer` if the data is UTF8.

 ## Sync mode